Surveying Education Scholarships Australia

 The Scholarships

-The registered tax deductible trust for Tertiary Surveying Scholarships and Postgraduate Research
+The registered tax deductible trust for Undergraduate Surveying Scholarships and Postgraduate Research Grants

 Who we are: